 Yoast SEO provides suggestions that you can incorporate to improve readability.
 It’s pretty straightforward.
 You can also get further information about the Yoast SEO WordPress plugin, from their blog.

-Yoast SEO tutorial for beginners
+Yoast SEO tutorial for beginners (Video Guide)

 Also, if you don’t understand any of these steps and recommendations or are facing any difficulty while using the Yoast SEO plugin, we have an easy to follow video tutorial just for you.